-One of the most recent Murals completed is the Kitty Castle, I mean, of course, Willie needs a playhouse.
+The Kitty Castle, I like to think of is Willie the Wildcats playhouse!
 This is also located across the street from The Chef Cafe' and was made possible by a donation from the Ward and Brenda Morgan Community Fund.
 This mural was completed by an LA based artist, Sick Fisher.

 The third and final Mural located across from The Chef Cafe and commissioned by Incite MHK is SUP!
 SUP was completed in April 2021 by KCMO based muralist JT Daniels.
-Again, the Ward and Brenda Morgan Community Fund stepped in to make this mural possible as well.
+Again, Ward and Brenda Morgan Community Fund stepped in to make this mural possible.

 Now, on to the 'ville!
 Aggieville has also gotten in on the fun with murals along a couple of their buildings as well.
 First stop in Aggieville, the sidewalk between Jimmy Johns and O'Malley's Alley.
 The bright green wall is painted with the phrase "I love you little apple.”
 It has become a hotspot for those spending time in Aggieville for a quick photo op.
 No surprise, this mural lends itself to the feeling of those living here and of course the city's nickname, The Little Apple®.